panververis/PhotosAndAlbumsAPI/PhotosAndAlbumsAPI/README.txt

 ii) Secondly, it will also allow for filtering using a user ID.

-Information on the code and the decisions taen while bulding it:
+Information on the code and the decisions taken while bulding it:

 This exercise took a total of about 4,5 hours.

-The project has the following staructure, described from an upper-level perspective:
+The project has the following structure, described from a higher-level perspective:
 There are 2 core services, the "Albums" and the "Photos" service.
-These are each referencing their respective Urls, the two that were provided in teh exercise's description.
+These are each referencing their respective Urls, the two that were provided in the exercise's description.
 The results of these two (which are Enumerables of Albums and Photos, respectively) are combined using the "AlbumsAndPhotosHelper" class.
 That happens within the "AlbumsAndPhotosService" class, which is essentialy the Service that provides the API's date, by making use, and combining the results of, the underlying Albums and Photos Services.